sunilchhablani/FreeSwitchJavaEventLogger/ReadMe.md

 2)	Once application is up and running, it will try and connect to FreeSwitch server on default host localhost:8021.
 If the FreeSwitch server is up and running, the application will start logging all the events and related information in a file called EventLogs.txt

 3)	The application will continue to log events till QUIT is recieved on console.

+Please let me know if you are finding any issues in running this Java application.
+I will happily entertain all the queries.

+mail id: sunil.chhablani@gmail.com